UtrechtUniversity/mimosa/docs/installation.md

 # Installing MIMOSA

-MIMOSA is written in Python, can be installed using `pip`:
+MIMOSA is written in Python, and can be installed using `pip`:
 ```bash
 pip install mimosa
 ```